Andrewsyl/222/README.md

 * Unit Tests will test the Models and data being sent to them.
 * Functional tests will test the Views for nominal conditions (GET, POST, etc.) for a view function.
 Or any invalid data is passed to a view function.

-* Use the assert function for the Models to test data being saved to the database is correct. e.g: assert user.city == 'Galway' assert user.country != 'Ireland'
+* Use the assert function for the Models to test data being saved to the database is correct. (e.g assert user.city == 'Galway' assert user.country != 'Ireland')

 * Current test would be improved by removing redundant code.
 Some tests are similar and could be combined using a loop.